Access on-premises resources using hybrid connections in Azure App Service

-You can connect a website on Microsoft Azure to any on-premises resource that uses a static TCP port, such as SQL Server, MySQL, HTTP Web APIs, Mobile Services, and most custom Web Services.
-This article shows you how to create a hybrid connection between an Azure website and an on-premises SQL Server database.
+You can connect a web app in Azure App Service to any on-premises resource that uses a static TCP port, such as SQL Server, MySQL, HTTP Web APIs, Mobile Services, and most custom Web Services.
+This article shows you how to create a hybrid connection between a web app in App Service and an on-premises SQL Server database.

 An Azure subscription.
 For a free subscription, see Azure Free Trial.

 To use an on-premises SQL Server or SQL Server Express database with a hybrid connection, TCP/IP needs to be enabled on a static port.
 Using a default instance on SQL Server is recommended because it uses static port 1433.
 For information on installing and configuring SQL Server Express for use with hybrid connections, see Connect to an on-premises SQL Server from an Azure web site using Hybrid Connections.

 The computer on which you install the on-premises Hybrid Connection Manager agent described later in this article: